ameya1198/NBA-Points-Prediction/README.md

 Performs feature selection using Recursive Feature Elimination (RFE) with a Random Forest model.

-Trains a regression model to predict a player's scoring output (points).
+Trains a Random Forest model to predict a player's scoring output (points).

 Accepts a player’s average performance (last 10 games) as input and outputs the predicted points.